Clarke Quay MRT station: History

 The North East Line (NEL) project, which was first proposed in 1984, received government approval in January 1996.
 Clarke Quay station was among the sixteen NEL stations announced by communications minister Mah Bow Tan that March.
-The Land Transport Authority (LTA) Deputy Chief Executive and his colleagues visited Clarke Quay in 1995.
+The Land Transport Authority (LTA) Deputy Chief Executive and his colleagues visited Clarke Quay for drinks in 1995.
 During their visit, they decided there should be a station built under Ellenborough Market, which lay along the proposed NEL route.
 The Urban Redevelopment Authority (URA) agreed, saying the proposed station would "realise the tremendous commercial and aesthetic potential" of the Singapore River.

 Some property developers interviewed by The Straits Times felt the station was not as "centrally located" to serve the developments near Robertson Quay.
 Others, such as DBS Land and Far East Organisation, supported the proposed station as it would fill a "major gap" in transportation access to the area.
 The station opened on 20 June 2003 along with the other NEL stations.

 Station construction

 The contract for the design and construction of Clarke Quay station and tunnels was awarded to a joint venture of Nishimatsu Construction, Lum Chang Building Contractors and Bachy Soletanche Singapore.
 Stallholders of the Ellenborough Market had to move out by 31 March 1997 as the market would be demolished for the station.
 Due to the soft marine clay, a dam was built around the station site, and the contiguous concrete wall panels were installed via diaphragm walling.

+The station was constructed at the south bank of the Singapore River in soft Kallang Formation clays, peaty soil, and fluvial sand overlying weathered Jurong Formation sedimentary rock.
+Excavated to a depth of 22.2 m, the site was supported by a 1.2 m thick diaphragm wall braced with seven levels of temporary struts.
+(Note: The surface elevation is 102 m and the founding level of the station's raft slab is at an elevation of 79.8 m.)
+Due to the station's complex shape, excavation and installation of pre-loaded struts proceeded sequentially in blocks from the ends toward the middle, using straight struts in the centre and diagonal struts at the ends.

 The contractors had to monitor and minimise any ground movement of the heritage shophouses by the river and the Thong Chai building.
 Some of the perimeter walls were also installed near the river wall.
-The APG building located along New Bridge Road was detected to be settling unevenly because it had a separate foundations.
+The APG building located along New Bridge Road was detected to be settling unevenly because it had separate foundations.
 Following a thorough survey of the building, the LTA engineers deemed it safe for use and made repairs and restorations.

+Construction of the two long entrance structures for Clarke Quay Station required excavating to a depth of about 9 m in soft marine clay.
+To provide resistance against base heave, the entrances were constructed within 12 m long sheetpiles and supported by a jet grouted slab.
+These slabs were tied directly into the surrounding sheetpile retaining walls and to bored piles below that served as the permanent foundations for the entrances.